vucinatim/text-to-image-to-sound/README.md

   --output_dir="outputs"
 ```

 Once the training is finished the model will be saved in the `output_dir` specified in the command.
 In this example it's `outputs`.

+#### Running the trained model

 To load the fine-tuned model for inference just pass that path to `StableDiffusionPipeline`

 ```python
 from diffusers import StableDiffusionPipeline